 The Product Liability & Defective Drug Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Monster Energy Drink Lawsuits.
 We are handling individual litigation nationwide and currently investigating potential settlements in all 50 states.

-Free Confidential Case Evaluation: Again, if you or a loved one has been injured by Monster energy drink, you should contact our law firm immediately.
+Free Confidential Case Evaluation: Again, if you or a loved one has been injured by Monster energy drink, you should contact our law firm immediately by using the form below or dialing (866) 588-0600.
 You may be entitled to a settlement by filing a suit and our attorneys can help.